NeuroWinter/neurowinter.github.io/_posts/2026-06-10-DragonflyDB-Lua-sandbox-escape-via-getmetatable(_G)-metatable-override.md

 ```

 That's a write where it shouldn't be, and it'll take the process down with a
 SIGSEGV.
-It is a crash/OOB-write primitive, not a controlled-write-to-anything
+It is a crash/OOB write primitive, not a controlled write to anything
 primitive.
 More on why in a moment.

-**Multi-EVAL state persistence.** Globals survive across `EVAL` commands on the
+**Multi EVAL state persistence.** Globals survive across `EVAL` commands on the
 same connection.
 So you don't have to cram the whole thing into one script; you
 can set up the escape in one call and use it in the next: